 By practicing non-attachment, we become able to endure difficult moments with a certain sense of humor, knowing that—as a wise saying goes—this too shall pass.
 In the same way, we can enjoy the beautiful moments of life without being tainted by the fear that they will end—as they undoubtedly will.

 All this doesn’t mean that you need to live in constant insecurity, fearing that everything you rely upon could crumble at any given moment.
 Quite the opposite, not being attached to success and failure, or pleasure and pain, brings you back into connection with the only thing that is invariably present, stable, and safe: your center of pure awareness and pure love.

-Toward Unconditional Love
+How Non-Attachment Moves You Toward Unconditional Love

 When you start practicing non-attachment in your intimate relationships, you will have found one of the pathways that leads to unconditional love.
 Only a non-attached person can love unconditionally, that is, without expecting anything in return.